Department of English

 Interdisciplinary Nineteenth-Century Conference Planning Committee.
 School of Literature, Media, and Communication.
 Fall 2014-present.

 New Brittain Fellow Mentor.
 Writing and Communication Program.
-Fall 2014-present.
+Fall 2014-Spring 2015.

 WOVENText Electronic Textbook Committee.
 Writing and Communication Program.
 Fall 2013-present.
 Committee for revising Georgia Tech’s English 1101 and 1102 E-Book.